640 South State StreetDover, Delaware 19901

 Taking diuretics or vomiting can affect your results.

-Tell your doctor if you have vomited recently.
+Tell your healthcare provider if you have vomited recently.
 In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.